machinalis/featureforge/docs/experimentation.rst

 Once you run all the experiments, you will have everything stored on the MongoDB.
 For each experiment, it's configuration and results will be stored on a single Document, like this:

-    - Field "marshalled_key": string text representing the hashed experiment configuration.
+    - Field "`marshalled_key`": string text representing the hashed experiment configuration.
 Used as identifier for bookings.
-    - Field "experiment_status": one of the following
+    - Field "`experiment_status`": one of the following
-        - "status_booked": experiment was booked but not finished yet.
+        - "`status_booked`": experiment was booked but not finished yet.
-        - "status_solved": experiment was reported as finished.
+        - "`status_solved`": experiment was reported as finished.
-    - Field "booked_at": time-stamp of the experiment booking.
+    - Field "`booked_at`": time-stamp of the experiment booking.
-    - Field "results": only available for finished experiments.
+    - Field "`results`": only available for finished experiments.
 It's a dictionary that contain as sub-fields all the results of the experiment.
     - Any other field on the Document, was part of the experiment configuration.

 You can access, filter and see the finished experiments simply using the mongo shell, or with python like this: